 The Demystifying Physician Mindfulness Series

-With each post, I give you an actionable step that will help you integrate that post’s topic into your daily life.
-I’m also going to give you an exercise that you can practice in your free time that will help strengthen your resilience, calm, and fulfillment.
-My goal is to transform mindfulness from a daunting, unapproachable ideal into a broad toolkit that you have easy access to.
-Simply put, I want to help you be a happier, more productive version of yourself, in the workplace and at home.
+In each post, I’ll provide actions you can take to integrate a mindfulness approach into your practice.
+My goal is to transform mindfulness from an unapproachable ideal into a useful toolkit to have at your fingertips no matter the circumstances.
+Simply put, I want to help you be a happier, more productive version of yourself in the workplace and at home.

 To your resilience,